vanHeemstraSystems/k3s-dind-headstart/100/300/README.md

 $ docker exec k3s get-kubeconfig.sh > ./k3sconfig
 ```

-Allow for some waiting, as this will take time ...
+Allow for some waiting (if it takes more than a minute, you will have too little CPU or memory, better choose a more powerful server!), as this will take time ...
 A new file 'k3sconfig' will have been created in your current directory.

 ```
 $ ls -la